AdobeDocs/dynamic-media-classic.en/contributing.md

 ### Contributions from Adobe Employees

-If you are an Adobe employee and have a contribution, please use the `AdobeDocs` org in the corporate git.
+If you are an Adobe employee and have a contribution, use the `AdobeDocs` org in the corporate git.

 Adobe welcomes any contribution.
 Contributions are reviewed if it is made on the public repository.
 However, pull requests from Adobe employees are easier to process and are approved faster on the corporate repository.
 Make sure that any proprietary information is only discussed on the corporate repository.